DavidParkerDr/goparker/content/post/2018-05-10-damn-dirty-apes.md

 {{< youtube lEdTs8_2y_E >}}

 We plan on polishing it somewhat (and adding the game play) before releasing it to various platforms so watch this space.

+Thanks to Simon Grey who was my co-programmer(my cogrammer?) and also to Lewis Jackson who made the lovely art assets and Damien Green who made the great music.